wiseman-timelord/DongleQuery/README.md

 ```
-- Oh such useful Basic Device Info, I could find a custom ROM from this...
+- Oh such useful Basic Device Info, one could find a custom ROM from this data...
 ```
 ========================( DongleQuery )========================